 - Mac users: Go to Word > Preferences > Spelling and Grammar > Click “Show readability statistics” box.

 Run the spell check and you will get the statistics.

 Or use an online readability calculator.

 2. Why Readability Statistics Matter In Business Writing

 Business writers need to watch readability levels.
 Research shows people respond to shorter emails written with a Grade 3 level on your readability statistics.

-- We achieve these statistics by writing short sentences and easily understood words.
+- We achieve these statistics by writing short sentences (nine words – on average) with short, easily understood words.

 - We make sure we have lots of white space.

 - We need to avoid texting language, and we should use proper spelling, punctuation, and grammar.

 - We also have to reduce our use of the passive voice.
 It should not be greater than 5%.